zcorleissen/documentation/source/api_v2_general_resources.rst

        ]
    }

-Get all dashboards for the specified account.
+Get all dashboards for the specified account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash